 It’s not easy to stay organized with really big backpacks.
 You’re carrying a lot of gear, and all of the smaller pieces can easily get lost inside.

-No one likes having to take of their backpack and pretty much empty it just to find their GoPro.
-That’s why different pockets and compartments are important, and actually crucial for keeping all of your gear organized.
+No one likes having to take off their backpack and pretty much empty it just to find their GoPro.
+That’s why different pockets and compartments are important and actually crucial for keeping all of your gear organized.

 With some other Osprey packs, you would get a floating top lid, which could double as a small daypack.
 But you won’t get that with these two backpacks.
 Not really a downside, but just something to keep in mind.

 Since it is a top-loading backpack, you have to think about the order in which you pack your gear.
 It’s going to take time to get to the stuff at the bottom, so pack the things that you use the most last.
 However, the sleeping bag compartment does have a removable divider.
 In case you decide not to use it for a sleeping bag, you can remove the divider and access the things that are at the bottom of the main compartment more easily.